hartwigmedical/hmftools/serve/README.md

 ## Curation and harmonization of individual knowledgebases

-Per knowledgebase curation and filtering is applied to harmonize knowledge from different sources and to correct/remove mistakes.
+Per knowledgebase curation and filtering is applied to harmonize knowledge from different sources and to correct/remove mistakes or evidence that is inconsistent with HMF driver model.

 ### VICC Curation

-VICC contributes to both actionable and known events.

 For VICC the following curation and filtering is applied prior to presenting the data to SERVE:
  1. General filtering of mutations that are undetectable when analyzing DNA or RNA.
 Examples are phosphorylation and methylation.